jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 The standard Linux software for access point management is [hostapd][hostapd].

 I'm using the `[dylan]` branch of Yocto to build the Duovero system.
 [Instructions are here][yocto-duovero].
 There is a recipe for `hostapd v1.0` in the `meta-openembedded` repo called `hostap-daemon`, but it doesn't work with the Duovero.

-I have new recipe for a more current `hostapd v2.0` build in this [meta-duovero][meta-duovero] layer.
-I had to back out one [patch][a6cc060] to the hostapd source to get it to work with the Duovero `uap0` interface.
+I have new recipe for a more recent `hostapd v2.0` build in this [meta-duovero][meta-duovero] layer.
+I had to back out one [patch][a6cc060] to the hostapd source to get it to work with the Duovero.

 You can find the recipe with [patch here][hostapd-patch].

 If you want a full Duovero rootfs image recipe, you can use this [console-image.bb][console-image].
-It includes some useful AP tools like a `dhcp server`, `iptables` and the `bridge-utils` package.
+It includes some useful AP tools like a `dhcp server` and the `iptables` utility.

 If you just want to try out some binaries, you can find them at [jumpnowtek.com/duovero][duovero-binaries].